vuejs/vitepress/docs/reference/frontmatter-config.md

 - Type: `string | boolean`

 The suffix for the title.
-It's same as [config.titleTemplate](/reference/site-config#titletemplate), and it overrides the app config.
+It's same as [config.titleTemplate](/reference/site-config#titletemplate), and it overrides the site-level config.

 ```yaml
 ---